 The center temple is larger, has a preserved roof comb, and a stela and altar in front.

 The large hill behind the 7 temples is actually the unexcavated South Acropolis.

 Temple V – 650 AD

-Temple V is unusual for Tikal so be sure to visit it when exploring Tikal without a guide.
+Temple V is unusual for the Tikal ruins so be sure to visit it when exploring Tikal without a tour.

 Measuring 57 meters high and having rounded corners, it was also built entirely during one period of construction.